NIghtKiller152/game/README.md

 # Game
-This is the example of unfinished web game, like The choice of life: middle ages.
+This is the example of unfinished web game, "like The choice of life: middle ages."